shenanigans/PornViewer/README.md

 ## Caveats
 You're gonna use a healthy chunk of your OS drive for thumbnails.
 Think 1-5 gigabytes.
-If you ever run the uninstaller and it takes a solid minute, that's the thumbnails.
+If you ever run the uninstaller and it takes a solid three minutes, that's the thumbnails.

 Windows users, think carefully before activating the file association options during install.
 The associated image type's non-thumbnail icon will become a lil dickbutt and double-clicking image files